Arabic, Chinese, French, German, Hebrew, Japanese, Latin, or Spanish?

 - Do you enjoy that language?

-- If yes, your placement exam will determine your course level and you can continue your language study at K. You will have higher proficiency when you study abroad and when you graduate!
+- If yes, your placement exam results will determine your course level and you can continue your language study at K. You will have higher proficiency when you study abroad and when you graduate!

-- If no/not really/you want to try something new – check out the six different languages we will offer at K this year!
+- If no/not really/you want to try something new – check out the eight different languages we will offer at K this year!
 Think about your personal interests and hobbies, study abroad plans, academic interests, and possible career paths.
 Talk to faculty during orientation.

-Check out the six different languages we will offer at K this year!
+Check out the eight different languages we will offer at K this year!
 Think about your personal interests and hobbies, study abroad plans, academic interests, and possible career paths.
 Talk to faculty during orientation.

 How do you decide which language to take at K?